vitei/Usagi/README.md

 usagi
 =====

 Usagi is a platform independent hierarchical [Entity-Component-System](https://github.com/vitei/Usagi/wiki/Component-entity-system) based game engine created by [Vitei Inc.](http://www.vitei.com/).
+The engine is still in the early stages of the open sourcing process; be sure to check out the [wiki](https://github.com/vitei/Usagi/wiki) in order to understand the intention.

+By [modifying the ECS design pattern](https://github.com/vitei/Usagi/wiki/Component-entity-system-coding) to put a hierarchy at its core we believe we have created a paradigm which is far more practical when trying to manage the complex interactions required in a modern game, as well as improving multi-threading potential.

 In Usagi the entire world is grouped into a hierarchy of entities.
 These entities are very fine grained, every bone on every character is an entity, with optional additional logical entities where required.